WannieCho/WannieCho/README.md

 💡  I'm Wannie, rocking the IT service planning scene for over 7 years
 &emsp;&ensp;and now diving into the world of Systems Architecture (SA).

-🚀  I've crafted some cool remote access/support services and
+🚀  I've crafted some cool remote access/support services
-&emsp;&ensp;remote management systems for network devices.
+&emsp;&ensp;and remote management systems for network devices.

 📈  I'm all about leveraging my networking and communications skills,
 &emsp;&ensp;and I'm currently leveling up with SA courses to bring even more to the table.